-A. I saw Quentin Tarantino's Inglourious Basterds and was fascinated by the film's premise of Jewish renegades slugging it out with Nazis.
+A. After seeing Quentin Tarantino's Inglourious Basterds, I became fascinated by the film's premise of Jewish renegades slugging it out with Nazis on the battlefields.
 Surely there had to be true stories of such commandoes!
 I researched the topic out of simple curiosity.
 The deeper I went, the more fascinating the stories became.
-I knew it was something I had to write about.
+I knew this was something I had to write about.
 Eventually my reading led me from Europe to the United States and the disparate elements that fought Nazis on our home turf.
-The story of Fritz Kuhn and the German-American Bund was largely relegated to a few anecdotes in various books, when the reality was that it had profound impact on pre-WWII America.
+The story of Fritz Kuhn and the German- American Bund was largely relegated to a few anecdotes in various books, when the reality was that it had profound impact on pre-WWII America.